List of fishes of Yellowstone National Park: Westslope cutthroat trout

 The westslope cutthroat trout (Oncorhynchus clarki lewisi) was widely distributed in the Gallatin River and Madison River drainages when the park was created.
 Genetically pure populations of subspecies today are restricted to two drainages.
 Last Chance creek in the Gallatin River drainage contains an aboriginal population.
 The Oxbow/Geode stream complex creek in the Yellowstone River drainage contain a genetically pure, but not native population as a result of stocking done in 1922.
 The introduction of brown, rainbow and brook trout into its original ranges essentially extirpated the subspecies from park waters.
 The National Park Service has an extensive program aimed at reestablishing this subspecies within suitable waters in the park.
 In 2014 after poisoning out rainbow trout in the Goose Lake chain in the Midway Geyser Basin, park officials established a westslope cutthroat trout broodstock in Goose Lake.

 In 2017 the NPS embarked on a multi-year native trout restoration project in the upper Gibbon watershed.
-Lakes (Grebe and Wolf) along with tributaries and the main stem of the Gibbon above Virginia Cascades have been poisoned with Rotenone to remove non-native rainbow, brown and brook trout as well as non-native lacustrine arctic grayling from the watershed.
+Lakes (Grebe and Wolf) along with tributaries and the main stem of the Gibbon above Virginia Cascades have been poisoned with Rotenone to remove non-native rainbow, brown and brook trout as well as non-native lacustrine Arctic grayling from the watershed.
 When the removal is complete, the NPS will stock native westslope cutthroat trout and fluvial Arctic grayling in the upper Gibbon watershed to create a refuge for these species in the park.
 Although labeled a restoration project, neither species were indigenous to the upper Gibbon watershed.

 Yellowstone cutthroat trout

-The Yellowstone cutthroat trout (Oncorhynchus clarik bouvieri) inhabits the Yellowstone River drainage from the headwaters to Yellowstone Lake north to the park boundary at Gardiner, MT to include the Lamar River drainage.
+The Yellowstone cutthroat trout (Oncorhynchus clarkii bouvieri) inhabits the Yellowstone River drainage from the headwaters to Yellowstone Lake north to the park boundary at Gardiner, MT to include the Lamar River drainage.
 It has been widely stocked in park lakes previously barren of fish.
 Prior to the introduction of non-native trout, the Yellowstone cutthroat was the primary quarry of anglers in the park.
 Fishing Bridge across the Yellowstone River at the outlet of Yellowstone Lake was a favorite location for catching cutthroats or observing their spawning behavior.
 Lake trout introduction into Yellowstone Lake has caused serious decline in the Yellowstone cutthroat trout population.